shayallen/stinkface/README.md

 stinkface
 =========

-Arithmetic testing robot for the kids
+Arithmetic testing robot for the kids.